-Here are a few common questions asked by our clients.
-We welcome the opportunity to answer your questions about solar!
+Here are a few FAQs asked by our clients.
+We welcome the opportunity to answer all of your questions about solar!
 Contact Us

 Q: How much do these systems cost and how much money will I save each year?
 How long will it take to pay back my investment?